zkirsan/School_District_Analysis/README.md

 Reading Scores by grade after dropping 9th grades at THS
 <p align="center"><img src="https://github.com/zkirsan/School_District_Analysis/blob/main/Analysis/reading_scores_by_grade_after.PNG"></img></p>

-The scores by spending outcomes indicate that less spending money scores are higher than more spending money per student' success.
+The scores by spending outcomes indicate that less spending money in the school' scores are higher than more spending money per student' success.
 <p align="center"><img src="https://github.com/zkirsan/School_District_Analysis/blob/main/Analysis/spending_summary_with_averages_after.PNG"></img></p>

 However, the scores by school size' results illustrated that there was a remarkable relationship between the school size and students' successes.